 Some people are perfectly happy with being monogamous, and that’s something they should always be clear about.
-So, if your romantic partner suggests an open relationship, and you don’t think it’s something you could handle – please, be honest about it.
+So, if your romantic partner suggests an open relationship or being in a half-open marriage, and you don’t think it’s something you could handle – please, be honest about it.

 If there is no mutual consent, then it’s basically cheating.
 There is no point in being in this kind of relationship if one person is suffering because of it.

 Consensual non-monogamy can’t be possible without both partners setting some basic boundaries regarding their sexual activities with other people.
 What is acceptable and what is not?